DragonGawain/dndNotes/story.md

 -   We awake from our long rest to the sending stones we received from the guild ringing.
 An emergency has occured!
 Some Derro pirates are doing piratey things.
 We were warned that Derro pirates will simply flee if they feel endangered.
 -   Also Distia took a sick day and isn't with is this session.
 Before we set out to vanquish the pirates, we go shopping!
 We find the hidden pact store, full of very expensive items.
 We got another message on the sending stone that some dire wolves have beaten a party of 4.
 Three of the party returned, while the leader became the dire wolf alpha's dinner snack.
 After a team vote, we set out to vanquish the dire wolves.
 After killing the wolves, we took a short rest, and Vif foraged for some berries.
 Whilst in combat with the pirates, the Derro captain melted Mara with acid, fully killing him.
 RIP Mara.
 Mara's final words were dissing Vif.
--   People got some treasure (I got a fancy shield, Vif a cool dagger, Alma (formerly Mara) some armor, and Ratmatra also got armor.
+-   People got some treasure (I got a fancy shield, Vif a cool dagger, Alma (formerly Mara) some armour, and Ratmatra also got armour.
 Drund got 94 copper, Rattamis got 34 copper.)
 -   We returned to the adventurers guild (with Alma in tow) to find it full of some 20 odd parrties.
 (Distia is still sick for this session, so we had some trouble getting in).
 Due to the overflowing guild, only Alma (the new female in the party) is allowed in.
 After the door slams in the face of the male members, I knock on the door twice, only to see a glyph of warding appear on the door.
 I take a step back.
 We were eventually let into the guild (thanks to completing the side quest of slaying the dire wolves) at which point we learnt that the quest to slay the Derro pirates was a grand failure across the board.
 Our rewards for completing the side quest was that Drund and Rattamis each got a weapon. (the rest of us failed our chance to get an item (had to get a 5 or lower this time)).

 -   Also Mara (now Alma) started playing with a voice changer and god damn that thing is uncanny as all hell.